 Why do Ticks Even Exist?!

 What purpose to ticks serve?
+What’s the *real* reason that ticks exist??
 Ticks are known for being nasty pests and bloodsuckers, many of which has the potential to transmit tick-borne diseases that can cause serious harm to our health and wellbeing.
 Naturally, people usually do their best to cast these parasites off their yards and territory (and with good reason).
 However, there are actually several reasons why these tiny (and gross) creatures can actually be good for Mother Nature — and are even somewhat useful!
 I know what you’re thinking… NO WAY!
 Well hang tight as we discover the answer to the question: Why Do Ticks Exist?!

 What are ticks actually good for??
 You’ve probably asked yourself this question, and most likely didn’t come up with an answer.
 Indeed, what good can these blood-sucking parasites do to people or other living beings on this planet except for transmitting diseases and invading our yards every year to cause more troubles?